 Phofi is a Yoga enthusiast who has practised the teachings of Mr. BKS Iyengar since 1989.
 She studies with national and international Iyengar teachers, regularly attending workshops and several intensives.
 She holds the Junior Intermediate I Certificate.
-She has been three times to Pune, India to study under the tutelage of Geeta Iyengar and the Iyengar family, most recently in 2014.
+She has been four times to Pune, India to study under the tutelage of Geeta Iyengar and the Iyengar family, most recently in 2016.

 Tracy began her journey on the yogic path in 1996 seeking help with a health challenge and through her practice has experienced many of the benefits that yoga offers.
 Tracy began teaching yoga in 1998, becoming certified with the Yoga Association of Alberta in 2000.
 In 2005 she commenced to deepen her practice of yoga with the Iyengar method.
 Tracy finds the intelligence of the Iyengar system to be invaluable in helping her students to progress in a challenging, effective and safe manner.
 She has studied, and continues to study, with national and international senior Iyengar teachers, including Geeta Iyengar in 2008 and the Iyengar family at RIMYI in Pune, India in 2014.
 Tracy is currently certified at the Intermediate Junior 1 level.